BuildOnViction/docs/docs/whitepaper.md

 block is created by a block producer, namely masternode, that takes its block creation permission turn following a pre-determined and circular sequence of masternodes for each epoch.
-However, differently from these existing blockchains, DV in **Tomochain** requires the signatures of two masternodes on a block to be able to push the block to the blockchain.
+However, differently from these existing blockchains, DV in **TomoChain** requires the signatures of two masternodes on a block to be able to push the block to the blockchain.
 One of the masternodes is the **block creator** while the other one, namely **block verifier** is randomly selected among the set of voted masternodes that